 The Race Directors reserve the right to limit the number of participants for safety purposes.
 We suggest registering in advance to avoid disappointment.
 There are no qualification requirements for any of the race distances.
 EACH PARTICIPANT IS RESPONSIBLE FOR ENSURING THAT THEY ARE ABLE TO PARTICIPATE IN THE EVENT THAT THEY ENTER.
+WE CANNOT GUARANTEE AVAILABILITY TO DROP DOWN IN DISTANCE LATER.

-This event carries a no-refund policy.
+This event carries a no-refund or deferral policy.
 Any participants who withdraw from the event prior to, or during Race Day, will not receive a refund.